pytest-dev/pytest-rerunfailures/README.rst

   ======================= 1 failed, 2 rerun in 0.02 seconds ====================

 Note that output will show all re-runs.
 Tests that fail on all the re-runs will be marked as failed.
-This differs from previous versions of the plugin.
+Due to a
+`current limitation in pytest-xdist <https://github.com/pytest-dev/pytest/issues/1193>`_, when running tests in parallel only the final result will be included in the output.

 Compatibility
 -------------